julianpoemp/ngx-jodit/.github/ISSUE_TEMPLATE/general-issue.md

 ---
-name: New issue
+name: General issue
-about: Describe this issue template's purpose here.
+about: Describe your issue related to this wrapper.
+Issues related to Jodit package should be created on the Jodit repository.
 title: ''
 labels: ''
 assignees: ''